mascaraluctatori/mascaraluctatori/README.md

 I very honest when I want to be which is most of the time, and have a hard time holding my tongue//thoughts back. aka I speak my mind, which can be a flaw of mine :,)

-I have autism and very intense paranoia//anxiety//depression + intense mood swings sometimes so this contributes to me overthinking a lot of the time please use tone tages and communicate well//clearly with me.
+I have autism and very intense paranoia//anxiety//depression + intense mood swings sometimes so this contributes to me overthinking a lot of the time please use tone tags and communicate well//clearly with me.

 I make nsfw jokes sometimes, just depends on the person. if this makes you uncomfortable- PLEASE COMMUNICATE THAT! otherwise I will assume you dont give a fuck /srs